jingjie00/FeatureMining/README.md

 ## 🏁 Technologies We Used <a id = "tech"></a>

-Smart Contract, Ethers.js, Solidity, React.js, Firebase, HTML, CSS, JavaScript
+Smart Contract, Mantle, Ethers.js, Solidity, React.js, Firebase, HTML, CSS, JavaScript

 ### Hosting & Contract Link <a id = "link"></a>
 - The frontend website: